th2-net/th2-lds-provider/README.md

 **direction** - `1` - first, `2` - second

+##### Timestamp

+Timestamp in HTTP request might be specified either in milliseconds or in nanoseconds.
+The value will be interpreted as milliseconds if it is less than `1_000_000_000 ^ 2`.
+Otherwise, it will be interpreted as nanoseconds.

 ##### SSE requests API

 `http://localhost:8080/search/sse/events` - create a sse channel of event metadata that matches the filter.
 Accepts following query parameters:
-- `startTimestamp` - number, unix timestamp in milliseconds - Sets the search starting point. **Required**
+- `startTimestamp` - number, unix timestamp in milliseconds or nanos - Sets the search starting point. **Required**
-- `endTimestamp` - number, unix timestamp in milliseconds - Sets the timestamp to which the search will be performed, starting with `startTimestamp`. **Required**.
+- `endTimestamp` - number, unix timestamp in milliseconds or nanos - Sets the timestamp to which the search will be performed, starting with `startTimestamp`. **Required**.
 - `parentEvent` - text - parent event id of expected child-events.
 - `searchDirection` - the direction for search (_next_,_previous_).
 Default, **next**
 - `resultCountLimit` - limit the result responses